cambridge-cares/TheWorldAvatar/Deploy/stacks/AI4PublicHealth/Stack_Deployment/README.md

 The OS Open Greenspace dataset provides a comprehensive mapping of greenspaces across Great Britain, including public parks, sports facilities, and allotments, along with access points.
 Similarly, the Points of Interest (POI) dataset includes detailed information about commercial and non-commercial establishments, such as businesses, retail spaces, and service providers, with attributes like phone numbers, web URLs, and classifications.
 These datasets are crucial for spatial analyses related to urban planning, service accessibility, and community health.

 ### 1) Stack data uploader
 Similar to the Food Hygiene Rating data, the instantiation of these datasets also relies on the [Stack Data Uploader].
-Copy configuration files from `config` to `Deploy\stacks\dynamic\stack-data-uploader\inputs\config\`, and replace the `readme.txt` files in the `data` sub-folders with the greenspace shapefiles and POI CSV files.
-Also, copy the files (.obda) from [mapping folder] and paste to `Deploy\stacks\dynamic\stack-data-uploader`.
+Copy configuration files from `config` to `Deploy/stacks/dynamic/stack-data-uploader/inputs/config/`, and replace the `readme.txt` files in the `data` sub-folders with the greenspace shapefiles and POI CSV files.
+Also, copy the files (.obda) from [mapping folder] and paste to `Deploy/stacks/dynamic/stack-data-uploader`.

-Finally, navigate to `Deploy\stacks\dynamic\stack-data-uploader` and execute:
+Finally, navigate to `Deploy/stacks/dynamic/stack-data-uploader` and execute:

 ```bash
 bash ./stack.sh start Healthcare